 Even kids as young as four want to punish freeloaders

-Younger children were much more negative towards freeloaders than older kids.
+Younger children were much more negative towards freeloaders than older kids, says psychology professor

 Yarrow Dunham is an assistant professor of psychology at Yale University and senior author of the study.
 His team investigated how children from the ages of four to 10 feel about freeloaders to try and answer the question of where this sense of fairness comes from.
 Is it innate, like an instinct — or do we learn it?

 "The big question that we're interested in here is why are we as a species so uniquely cooperative.
-The ability for us to come together and coordinate our activities — even in large groups — is the foundation of our large societies and our rapid technological progress," said Dunham.
+The ability for us to come together and coordinate our activities — even in large groups — is the foundation of our large societies and our rapid technological progress," Dunham told Quirks & Quarks.

 Testing children's sense of fairness